Muschamp Rd

 Remember to use Source Control

-I wasn’t smart enough to record a video clip prior to the last part of the tutorial and I’m not using source control so I have no proof or way to revert to my previously functioning version of the game.
+I wasn’t smart enough to record a video clip prior to the last part of the tutorial and as I’m not using source control, I have no proof or way to revert to my previously functioning version of the game.
 Source control is something that should be taught sooner in books and online tutorials for just this reason.

 iOS Game Development Book